 Learn More About Filing an IVC Filter Lawsuit

 Many patients have already filed lawsuits against CR Bard for its alleged failure to warn about the dangers associated with its device.
-The defective medical device lawyers at Lynch Law Firm can help you determine if you too are able to file an IVC filter lawsuit.
+The defective medical device lawyers at Lynch Law Firm, PC can help you determine if you too are able to file an IVC filter lawsuit.

 Contact our offices today for a free, no obligation consultation to review your legal options.
 We work on a contingency fee basis, so we do not get paid unless you recover a successful verdict or settlement.